When I stepped into the wonderful world of freelance writing years ago, I naturally had a ton of questions.

 For my content management clients, I charge a flat monthly rate for all the work I do.
 I choose not to charge hourly for any of my clients because I like to base my fee on the value I provide, rather than the amount of time I put in.

 Of course, when I’m putting together a proposal package, I consider how long a project will take me to complete, but I don’t let that become the deciding factor.

-Here’s a piece of advice that Alexis Grant taught me: ALWAYS aim higher than what you really expect to be paid for a project.
+Here’s a piece of advice The Write Life founder Alexis Grant taught me: ALWAYS aim higher than what you really expect to be paid for a project.
 It doesn’t hurt to ask for more, and the worst that can happen is the client says no and you negotiate down (but not so low that you’re uncomfortable).

 For more on what to charge, check out this post packed with rate-setting resources.

 5. How do I send an invoice and get paid?

 Worry about landing clients and producing great work first.
 But once you’ve got that down, you’ll need to create an invoice.

 This is a challenge all new freelancers face, so we’ve outlined how to write an invoice and provided an invoice example.